Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

 For example, by \Cref{rmk:operads-in-sSet-is-algebraic} we can apply the $T$-algebra spectral sequence to analyze spaces of operad maps.
-Since the space of operad maps from an operad $\sO$ to the endomorphism operad of an object $X$ (when defined) is in correspondence with the space of algebra structures on $X$ \cite{Rez96}, one can, in theory, use this spectral sequence to analyze algebra structures on $X$.
+Since the space of operad maps from an operad $\sO$ to the endomorphism operad of an object $X$ (when defined) is in correspondence with the space of algebra structures on $X$ \cite{Rez96}, one could, in principle, use this spectral sequence to analyze algebra structures on $X$.